What are my rights as a patient?

 After the assessment process

 the Patient Assessment Services staff will introduce you to the hospital treatment team on the unit you are admitted to.
 You will also receive a brochure describing the patient care unit, which includes more information about the unit, visiting hours, and treatment programs.
-If you are admitted to Butler Hospital, the admissions staff will finalize coverage with your insurance company.
-How will the staff at Butler help me feel safe while in the hospital?
+If you are admitted to Butler Hospital, the admissions staff will contact your insurance company to request coverage for your treatment.

 The usual stay is anywhere from three days to one week, depending on your individual needs.